Golega – Tomar

-During the night, we both woke up after hearing a downpour of rain … I’ve prayed for some good weather today!
+During the night, we both woke up after hearing a downpour of rain … I prayed for some good weather today!

-As we’ve got up early morning, Berto took a walk outside and came back with the good news that the skies were clear!
-I was relieved to hear this, because I did not want to have another day like yesterday.
+As we got up early morning, Berto took a walk outside and came back with the good news that the skies were clear!
+I was relieved to hear this, because I was in no mood of having another day like yesterday.

-But then … as I’ve put my hiking shoes on, I’ve noticed that my left leg, just above my ankle, was slightly swollen.
-I remembered the itchy painful feeling of yesterday … I hope this will not hindered me in my walking today.
+But then … as I put my hiking shoes on, I noticed that my left leg, just above the ankle, was slightly swollen.
+I remembered the itchy/painful feeling of yesterday … “Will this hinder me in my walking today?”
+I wondered.

-However, I could feel this would turn out to be a difficult day.
+I could feel this would turn out to be a difficult day.
 When Berto asked me how I felt, I said that I don’t even know how to describe it – it was itchy, yet painful.
 I really struggled for the first 10km and have not taken one single photo on the first stretch of quiet country lanes.
-Fortunately, it was flat and the terrain did not challenge us too much in difficulty.
+Fortunately, it was flat and the terrain did not challenge us too much.

-Once we’ve got to Sao Caetano, we’ve strolled down the tree-lined avenue and took some photo’s of the beautiful old buildings alongside the Rio Tejo.
+Once we got to Sao Caetano, we strolled down the tree-lined avenue and took some photo’s of the beautiful old buildings alongside the Rio Tejo.
 Sao Caetano, according to our Brierley guide book, is known as the Land of the Templars (“Terra de Templarios”) with a Templar cross in the peaceful hamlet.

 Quinta Cardiga in Sao Caetano on the banks of Rio Tejo

-We’ve walked another 3km on farm tracks.
+We walked a further 3km on farm tracks.
 Normally this would be a great time to put my thoughts on hold and enjoy the peace and quietness … but my foot bothered me tremendously.
 So much so, that I was thinking of “alternative transport” other than my own two feet!

 The peaceful route on our way to Vila Nova da Barquinha

-As we’ve arrived in Vila Nova da Barquinha, I saw two dogs standing on a roof barking in our direction.
-I’ve seen this now a couple of times where dogs got onto the roofs … must be a Portuguese thing!
+When we arrived in Vila Nova da Barquinha, I saw two dogs standing on a roof barking towards us.
+I saw this now a couple of times where dogs got onto the roofs … must be a Portuguese thing!

 Two dogs “welcoming” us into Vila Nova da Barquinha

-When we’ve got to the railway station, Berto asked whether I would rather like to take the train to Tomar … I was thinking about it for a moment, but then decided to carry on.
-In retrospect, it was maybe not a good idea, but after two Ibuprofens, the pain subsided for a while and I’ve actually enjoyed the rest of the walk.
+At the railway station, Berto asked whether I would rather like to take the train to Tomar … I was thinking about it for a moment, but then decided to carry on walking.
+In retrospect, it was maybe not a good idea, but after two pain tablets, the pain subsided for a while and I actually enjoyed the rest of the walk.

-We’ve tried to find an open café for some coffee, but it was nowhere to be found.
-A woman tried to explain to us that it was still too early (well, it was already 10:00), and said we will find another café further on … which we did not!
+We searched for an open café to get that all important coffee, but it was nowhere to be found.
+A woman tried to explain to us that it was still too early (it was already 10:00 am), and said we will find another café further down the road … but we could not find it!

 Fortunately, we had enough water and snacks to keep us going.
 In their defense, it was Easter Sunday and this might explain why it was so quiet in the small towns.